kenliew728/World_Weather_Analysis/README.md

       - This is possible by enabling the "directions API" on Google Map API.

 ## **Summary**
-The final product is a travel itinerary in the country of Malaysia where it will take a traveler around the country tour while enjoying great food the country has to offer!
+The final product is a travel itinerary in the country of Malaysia where it will take a traveler around the country tour while enjoying great food the country has to offer and great summerlike weather!

 ![WeatherPy_travel_map](https://user-images.githubusercontent.com/70525492/96667811-64251d80-131f-11eb-9566-27e143f079dd.png)